jpulse-net/jpulse-framework/docs/deployment.md

 This guide covers deploying jPulse Framework applications to production environments using the automated deployment strategy introduced in v0.7.0.

-> **New in v0.7.0**: Complete deployment automation with `jpulse-setup` - includes interactive configuration, production templates, and security setup scripts.
+**New in v0.7.0**: Complete deployment automation with `jpulse-setup` - includes interactive configuration, production templates, and security setup scripts.

+**Enhanced in v0.7.3**: Comprehensive deployment validation, improved error handling, and enhanced update mechanisms with dry-run support.

 ## Quick Deployment (Recommended)